Privacy Statement for Personally Identifiable Information of Dionysopoulos.me

 - Withdraw your consent regarding the processing of your personal information at any time.
 Please note that withdrawal of your consent at any time does not invalidate the legality of the processing based on your consent before that was revoked or withdrawn by you.

-To exercise any of your rights we kindly ask you to use the tools offered on our site after logging in.
+To exercise any of your rights we kindly ask you to use the tools offered on our site after logging in (click on the My Account, then Edit Profile and find the Personal Data Options section of the page; click the link provided there to manage your personal data options).
 Alternatively, or if you have questions about the use of your personal information from us, you can contact us through the Contact Form and use the appropriate contact category.
 Or you can contact our Data Protection Officer directly as explained earlier in this document.

 According to the law, we will reply to your requests promptly and within 30 business days.
 If you have not received a reply from us for over three weeks (21 days) please retry contacting us with alternate means; most likely your request never reached us.
 Kindly note that we reserve the right to direct you to our site's tools and / or this Privacy Statement if your concern is readily addressed by it.
 Per the law, we reserve the right to not reply to your requests if they are too often or are otherwise in abuse of the provisions of the law.